entropia/gpn17-badge/README.md

 To use multirom ability, please add
 ```#include "rboot.h"```
 to each of your sketches.
 This replaces the cache function in the libmain.a
-Please not: For the moment, rboot is configured as following:
+Please note: For the moment, rboot is configured as following:

 - 4 ROMs / 1MB each
 - default boot ROM: 1